 Pudina is easily found in herb gardens and local markets and is even cultivated within the home.
 It thrives best under temperate and tropical climates, so it's available throughout most parts of the world.
 Besides this, Pudina is also processed into leaves, tablets, oils, and extracts and is thus taken for various health purposes.

-Pudina, commonly scientifically referred to as the herb Mentha arvensis, is highly beneficial for enhancing health.
-The pudina pata, or more preferably, the leaves, contain essential oils like menthol that exhibit properties of antioxidants and a therapeutic nature.
-From ease of indigestion to improvement in cognitive functions, Pudina has an extensive scope for health benefits.
-Let's see how Pudina intake can take care of overall well-being.
+Pudina, commonly referred to as the herb Mentha arvensis, is highly beneficial for enhancing daily health.
+The leaves contain essential oils like menthol that exhibit antioxidant and carminative properties.

 One well-known benefit of pudina is that it may help alleviate functional indigestion and gas.
-The bitter-aromatic principles and menthol can relax gastrointestinal smooth muscle (antispasmodic effect) and support bile flow, which many people find soothing after meals.
-Tea or culinary use is generally preferred for mild symptoms; essential oil should not be ingested unless in an enteric-coated product and under advice.
+The carminative principles and menthol may relax gastrointestinal smooth muscle (antispasmodic effect) and support bile flow.
+While culinary use is safe for most, therapeutic doses of essential oil should only be used in enteric-coated forms to prevent localised oesophagal irritation.

 Even though Pudina offers various health benefits, certain precautions should still be followed to avoid side effects.